deckarep/zig-notebook/README.md

 A repository to mess around in the Zig language - try things out, record notes, etc.

 ## List of Projects
+Built and test on Zig 0.12 on MacOS.
+Please send patch if you'd like to see this working on another platform!

 ### Zig Patterns
   * Comptime Interfaces